petri-labs/mokita/x/superfluid/README.md

-The refreshing logic checks the total amount of tokens in locks to this denom (Reading from the lockup accumulation store), calculates how many osmo thats worth at the epochs new osmo worth for that asset, and then uses that.
+The refreshing logic checks the total amount of tokens in locks to this denom (Reading from the lockup accumulation store), calculates how many moki thats worth at the epochs new moki worth for that asset, and then uses that.
 Thus this safely handles this edge case, as it uses the new 'live' lockup amount.

 ## Minting

-Superfluid module has the ability to arbitrarily mint and burn Osmo through the `bank` module.
+Superfluid module has the ability to arbitrarily mint and burn Moki through the `bank` module.
 This is potentially dangerous so we strictly constrain it's ability to do so.
-This authority is mediated through the `mintOsmoTokensAndDelegate` and `forceUndelegateAndBurnOsmoTokens` keeper methods, which are in turn called by message handlers (`SuperfluidDelegate` and `SuperfluidUndelegate`) as well as by hooks on Epoch (`RefreshIntermediaryDelegationAmounts`) and Lockup
+This authority is mediated through the `mintMokiTokensAndDelegate` and `forceUndelegateAndBurnMokiTokens` keeper methods, which are in turn called by message handlers (`SuperfluidDelegate` and `SuperfluidUndelegate`) as well as by hooks on Epoch (`RefreshIntermediaryDelegationAmounts`) and Lockup